A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Brazil – 23rd June to 5th July

-(Brazilian and Argentinian) Iguaçu Falls
+Rio de Janeiro(Brazilian and Argentinian) Iguaçu Falls

-Brazil was a relaxed introduction to our itinerary, with vibrant cities and beautiful beaches to explore.
-The wildlife was an instant hit, and the consistent warm temperature (not something we are used to in Scotland!).
-Hiking to Christ the Redeemer in Rio de Janeiro, seeing Sugarloaf Mountain and interacting with our first monkeys are just some of the many incredible highlights.
+Brazil was a relaxed introduction to our itinerary, with vibrant cities and beautiful beaches.
+The wildlife was an instant hit, and consistent warm temperatures (not something we are used to in Scotland!).

-We were very impressed with the awesome Iguaçu Falls, the largest broken water cascade in the world.
+We were impressed with the awesome Iguaçu Falls, the largest broken water cascade in the world.
 Although most of the Iguaçu River resides in Brazil, neighbouring Argentina is home to more of the Falls, and we took a day trip across the border to appreciate its power and beauty from both countries.

 Iguaçu Falls, Argentina